What is this random AMDAutoUpdate.exe window?

 what is amdautoupdate.exe window

-What Is AMDAutoUpdate.exe?
+What actually is AMDAutoUpdate.exe?

 Linked issue: PC Keeps Restarting When Opening Ryzen Master